cryptobuks/Multi-signature-wallet/README.md

 Then, copy the env.js.example to env.js and add the web3Url and privateKey information in testnet.

-Now, you can deploy your first multi-signature wallet!
+Now, you can deploy your first multi-signature wallet on rinkby testnet!

 ```
 truffle deploy address1, address2, address3 comfirmationNumber --network testnet